malekbenz/malekbenz/_posts/2016-03-01-First-web-api-application-with-ExpressJs.md

 comments: true
 category: NodeJs
 tags : ['Javascript',  'NodeJs', 'webapi', 'Express']
-categories: [Javascript,  NodeJs, webapi, Express]
+categories: ['Javascript',  'NodeJs', 'webapi', 'Express']
 ---

 This post is an introduction to build a simple `WEB API`, we'll only cover  get request,  (post, delete, put will be covered in an other post).